-Dr. Susan F. Martin, the Donald G. Herzberg Associate Professor of International Migration, is the Director of the Institute for the Study of International Migration at Georgetown University.
+Dr. Susan F. Martin, the Donald G. Herzberg Associate Professor of International Migration, was the Director of the Institute for the Study of International Migration at Georgetown University School of Foreign Service.
 She is the former Executive Director of the United States Commission on Immigration Reform (better known as the Barbara Jordan Commission) and the former Research Director for the U.S. Select Commission on Immigration and Refugee Policy.
 A historian by training, she has taught at Brandeis University and the University of Pennsylvania.
 Dr. Martin is one of the world’s leading scholars and consultants on international migration and refugee policies and has performed many years of fieldwork in war zones and other traumatized regions.

 Steven Cash Nickerson

-Cash Nickerson (JD’85, MBA ’93) is Executive Vice President, Chief Financial Officer, and General Counsel of PDS Technical Services, Inc., in Irving, Texas.
+Cash Nickerson (JD’85, MBA ’93) is the president of PDS Technical Services, Inc., in Irving, Texas.
 During his more than twenty years as an attorney Mr. Nickerson has represented many companies with respect to business transactions, mergers and acquisitions and employment matters.
 His experience as a business executive and entrepreneur has enhanced his delivery of legal services.
 He is mentioned in numerous articles and books, including the book, 'CEO's That Sell' by Anthony Parinello, Darwin Magazine, Success Magazine and many others.
 He is an active member of the CEO Clubs and its SuperPac.

 The Honorable Hisashi Owada